Traian Vuia: Education and early career

-Vuia was born from Romanian parents – Simion Popescu, a priest, and his second wife, Ana Vuia – living in Surducul-Mic and/or Bujor, where he attended the local primary school, and Făget, a village in the Banat region, Austro-Hungarian Empire, today in Romania; the place is now called Traian Vuia.
+Vuia was born to Romanian parents—Simion Popescu, a priest, and his second wife, Ana Vuia—living in Surducul Mic and/or Bujor, where he attended the local primary school, and Făget, a village in the Banat region, Austro-Hungarian Empire, (modern-day Romania); the place is now called Traian Vuia.

-From 1884 he attended the Roman Catholic High School in Lugoj and graduated in 1892.
+From 1884, he attended the Roman Catholic high school in Lugoj and graduated in 1892.
 He then enrolled in the School of Mechanics at the Polytechnic University of Budapest where he received his engineering diploma.
-He then joined the Faculty of Law in Budapest, Hungary, where he earned a PhD in law in May 1901 with the thesis "Military and Industry, State and Contract regime".
+He then joined the Faculty of Law in Budapest, Hungary, where he earned a PhD in law in May 1901 with the thesis "Military and Industry, State and Contract Regime."

 He returned to Lugoj, where he studied the problem of human flight and designed his first flying machine, which he called the "airplane-car".
 He attempted to build the machine, but due to financial constraints decided to go to Paris in July 1902, hoping to find someone interested in financing his project, possibly balloon enthusiasts.
 He met with considerable skepticism from people who believed that a heavier-than-air machine could not fly.
 He then visited Victor Tatin, the well-known theoretician and experimenter who had built an aircraft model which flew in 1879.
 Tatin was interested in the project, but doubted that Vuia had a suitable engine or that his aircraft would be stable.
-Vuia then presented his plan to the Académie des Sciences in Paris on February 16, 1903, but was rejected with the comment "The problem of flight with a machine which weighs more than air can not be solved and it is only a dream."
+Vuia then presented his plan to the Académie des Sciences in Paris on 16 February 1903, but was rejected with the comment "The problem of flight with a machine which weighs more than air can not be solved and it is only a dream."

-Undeterred, Vuia applied for a French patent on May 15, 1903, and obtained patent No. 332106 for his design.
-He began to build his first flying machine in the winter of 1902–03.
+Undeterred, Vuia applied for a French patent on 15 May 1903, and obtained patent No. 332106 for his design.
+He began to build his first flying machine in 1902–1903.
 Overcoming more financial difficulties, he also started construction of an engine of his own design for which he was granted various patents, the first in 1904.